DanielFerguson/helpinghomes.com.au/README.md

 ## 🛣️ Roadmap

+- [ ] ✨ Add optional notes section to accomodation offer.
 - [ ] ✨ Ability to create alternative offer types (livestock transport, livestock housing).
-- [ ] ✨ If the user wants to report an injured animal, show the number for the states call (i.e VIC: 03 8400 7300)
 - [ ] ✨ If a user requests an offers details and clicks the call button, queue up a job to message the offerer 10 minutes later asking whether the offer has been taken and if we should remove the offer.
+- [ ] ✨ Setup fathom events tracking
 - [ ] ✨ Create /help page.
-- [ ] ✨ Setup fathom events tracking
+- [ ] ✨ Add more information about Helping Homes to the LHS section.

-- [ ] 🗃️ Setup periodic database backups.
+### 🐛 Bugs

+- [ ] If a user requests tries to verify a pin, leaves the site and then comes back, there's no way for them to request a new code.

 ### Future Items
 - [ ] ♻️ Refactor modals to reduce copied code - wrap content in a reusable modal container component.
 - [ ] ✨ If you click on a map key item, it will toggle it's visibility on the map.
+- [ ] ✨ Add ability to edit/update the user profile (specifically mobile_number).

 ### ⚗️ Tests to write...